Unlock Your Phone Guide

 Is unlocking legal?

 Yes – it is totally legal.
 Phone companies may tell you that it isn't, but that is simply a sales tactic because they're afraid you might use your phone on a competitor's network.
+You may have also heard that the process isn't legal in the US, which was true until President Obama overturned this law in 2014.
+It is now legal again.

 Are you sure?